glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 A simple way to tackle this problem is to assign two activities at a time, such that when I finish computing the first one, I can send a request for a new one while I compute the second one.
 However, assigning two concurrent activities to processing elements could impair the load balancing policy: a single processing element may receive two “long” concurrent activities while the other ones may get only “short” ones.

 *If it is not enough clear, Chap.
-5.6.2 of Danelutto Notes goes into details with a lot of examples, as well as recording of the lecture.*
+5.6.2 of Danelutto Notes goes into details with a lot of examples.*
 #### Variable Chunks
 Given an initial set of concurrent activities to be computed an initial large portion of the activities is assigned to processing elements statically with either a block or a cyclic policy.
 The rest of the concurrent activities to be computed is divided in smaller and smaller chunks that are assigned to those processing elements that finish their previous assignments.